 But what works best for me and seems to work well for a lot of people is to express yourself, talk to a close friend, or journal to let your feelings out and cry all you want until you start feeling better.

 As discussed earlier this week, self-care is key to helping us grow and overcome negative emotions.

 Feeling lazy when tired or sick is perfectly normal.

 In this situation, your body is simply trying to slow you down so you can rest and recover.
-You obviously need to take a break when you’re sick or too tired to get anything done.
+You need to take a break when you’re sick or too tired to do anything.

 You will be back on track after one or two good nights of sleep.

 Sometimes, being lazy and doing nothing are great rewards after an exhausting month.
 Having a lazy day to rest will not slow you down when trying to achieve your goals.
 But burning yourself out will!

 Anxiety will rapidly kick in if you never take time off.

 So don’t feel guilty for needing a day off from time to time.
 There is nothing wrong with it!